-(ii) Administration With Respect to Consultants and Other Employees.
+- (ii) Administration With Respect to Consultants and Other Employees.
 With respect to grants of Awards to Employees or Consultants who are neither Directors nor Officers of the Company, the Plan shall be administered by (A) the Board or (B) a Committee designated by the Board, which Committee shall be constituted in such a manner as to satisfy the Applicable Laws.
 Once appointed, such Committee shall continue to serve in its designated capacity until otherwise directed by the Board.
-The Board may authorize one or more Officers to grant such Awards and may limit such authority as the Board determines from time to time.

-(iii) Administration With Respect to Covered Employees.
+The Board may authorize one or more Officers to grant such Awards and may limit such authority as the Board determines from time to time. - (iii) Administration With Respect to Covered Employees.

 Notwithstanding the foregoing, grants of Awards to any Covered Employee intended to qualify as Performance-Based Compensation shall be made only by a Committee (or subcommittee of a Committee) which is comprised solely of two or more Directors eligible to serve on a committee making Awards qualifying as Performance-Based Compensation.
-In the case of such Awards granted to Covered Employees, references to the "Administrator" or to a "Committee" shall be deemed to be references to such Committee or subcommittee.

-(iv) Administration Errors.
-In the event an Award is granted in a manner inconsistent with the provisions of this subsection (a), such Award shall be presumptively valid as of its grant date to the extent permitted by the Applicable Laws. (b) Powers of the Administrator.
-Subject to Applicable Laws and the provisions of the Plan (including any other powers given to the Administrator hereunder), and except as otherwise provided by the Board, the Administrator shall have the authority, in its discretion:

-(i) to select the Employees, Directors and Consultants to whom Awards may be granted from time to time hereunder;

-(ii) to determine whether and to what extent Awards are granted hereunder;

-(iii) to determine the number of Shares or the amount of other consideration to be covered by each Award granted hereunder;

-(iv) to approve forms of Award Agreements for use under

-(\mathbf{v}) to determine the terms and conditions of any Award granted hereunder;

-(vi) to amend the terms of any outstanding Award granted under the Plan, provided that any amendment that would adversely affect the Grantee's rights under an outstanding Award shall not be made without the Grantee's written consent;

-(vii) to construe and interpret the terms of the Plan and Awards granted pursuant to the Plan, including without limitation, any notice of Award or Award Agreement, granted pursuant to the Plan;

-(viii) to establish additional terms, conditions, rules or procedures to accommodate the rules or laws of applicable foreign jurisdictions and to afford Grantees favorable treatment under such laws; provided, however, that no Award shall be granted under any such additional terms, conditions, rules or procedures with terms or conditions which are inconsistent with the provisions of the Plan; and
+In the case of such Awards granted to Covered Employees, references to the "Administrator" or to a "Committee" shall be deemed to be references to such Committee or subcommittee. - (iv) Administration Errors.
+In the event an Award is granted in a manner inconsistent with the provisions of this subsection (a), such Award shall be presumptively valid as of its grant date to the extent permitted by the Applicable Laws. - (b) Powers of the Administrator.
+Subject to Applicable Laws and the provisions of the Plan (including any other powers given to the Administrator hereunder), and except as otherwise provided by the Board, the Administrator shall have the authority, in its discretion: - (i) to select the Employees, Directors and Consultants to whom Awards may be granted from time to time hereunder; - $\mbox{(ii)}$ to determine whether and to what extent Awards are granted hereunder; - (iii) to determine the number of Shares or the amount of other consideration to be covered by each Award granted hereunder; - $\mbox{(iv)}$ to approve forms of Award Agreements for use under the Plan; - $\mbox{(v)}$ to determine the terms and conditions of any Award granted hereunder; - (vi) to amend the terms of any outstanding Award granted under the Plan, provided that any amendment that would adversely affect the Grantee's rights under an outstanding Award shall not be made without the Grantee's written consent and the reduction of the exercise price of any Option awarded under the Plan, which would be treated as a repricing for accounting purposes under the Financial Accounting Standards Board Interpretation No. 44, shall be subject to stockholder approval; - (vii) to construe and interpret the terms of the Plan and Awards granted pursuant to the Plan, including without limitation, any notice of Award or Award Agreement, granted pursuant to the Plan; - (viii) to establish additional terms, conditions, rules or procedures to accommodate the rules or laws of applicable foreign jurisdictions and to afford Grantees favorable treatment under such laws; provided, however, that no Award shall be granted under any such additional terms, conditions, rules or procedures with terms or conditions which are inconsistent with the provisions of the Plan; and